 The versatility of Dino Grip Stair Treads allows it to be applied to almost any surface such as concrete, steel, and wood.
 These Stair Treads are supplied as a finished product, which means that they can be walked on immediately after installation.
 Refer to our Install Guide in the next tab for further details.

 When installing Dino Grip Stair Treads, we recommend that PPE (personal protective equipment) be worn.

 CUTTING THE STAIR TREADS

-If you need to cut the Stair Treads to size during your installation, we would recommend that a suitable dust mask with protective safety goggles and gloves are worn.
-The Stair Treads should be cut externally or in well-ventilated areas.
+If you need to cut the Stair Treads to size during your installation, we recommend that a suitable dust mask with protective safety goggles and gloves are worn.
+The Stair Treads should be cut outside or in a well-ventilated area.
 If using a circular saw or angle grinder, use a standard carbon or diamond blade when cutting them to size.

 Dust residue can be disposed of using normal waste disposal methods.
 No special permissions or licenses are required.

 During the installation of Dino Grip Stair Treads we recommend that safety gloves and glasses are worn while screwing the Stair Treads into place.

 Dino Grip recommends that the surface is first swept and cleaned, ensuring that the surface is suitable to receive the Stair Treads.

 FIXING TO WOODEN SURFACES